tc39/proposal-object-pick-or-omit/README.md

 ### Motivation

-Let us consider few scenarios from the real would to understand what we are trying to solve in this propsoal.
+Let us consider a few scenarios from the real world to understand what we are trying to solve in this proposal.

 * On `MouseEvent` we are intreseted on `'ctrlKey', 'shiftKey', 'altKey', 'metaKey'` events only.
 * We have a `configObject` and we need `['dependencies', 'devDependencies', 'peerDependencies']` from it.